-Table Z.A.T.J, Propert ly Notice Requirements Recipients and Boundaries Process Certified Mail Regular Mail Regular Mail 0 to 300 feet (1) 301 to 500 feet (1) within One Mile (1) Type IB Variance NA Type II Variance All owners of real property NA Other Public Hearing (2), condominium All owners of real property Counties and (Rezoning, CA, CB, associations (3) and POAs.
-(2), condominium Municipalities (4) Requested Use, DOA, HOAs or equivalent. associations (3) and POAs, Unique Structure, HOAs or equivalent.
-Waiver) [Ord.
-2011-] Notes: e of the affected area, unles ned by the applicant or a relate parcels.
-A larger notification bo oundary may be required by the Zoning Director for properties located in the Exu rban or Rural Tiers .
-2. Includes all owners of real property, whose names a nd addresses are known by re ference to the latest tax records of the PBC Proper Includes condominium associations and all real prop perty owners when real property consists of a also include municipalities that have the subject parcel identified within the PBC Future Annexation Ma
+Tubic Z.A.T.O, TTopcil y Notice Requirements

+Recipients and Boundaries

+Process Certified Mail Regular Mail Regular Mail

+0 to 300 feet (1) 301 to 500 feet (1) within One Mile (1)

+Type IB Variance NA

+Type II Variance All owners of real property NA

+Other Public Hearing (2), condominium All owners of real property Counties and

+(Rezoning, CA, CB, associations (3) and POAs.
+(2), condominium Municipalities (4)

+Requested Use, DOA, HOAs or equivalent. associations (3) and POAs, marnospanico (1)

+Unique Structure, HOAs or equivalent.

+Waiver)

+[Ord.
+2011-]

+Notes:

+e of the affected area, unles

+ned by the applicant or a relate

+parcels.
+A larger notification be oundary may be required by

+properties located in the Exu

+nd addresses are known by re ference to the latest

+tax records of the PBC Proper 7 11

+Includes condominium associations and all real prop erty owners when real propert y consists of a

+Shall also include municipalities that have the subject parcel identified within the PBC Future Annexation M

-A notice shall be mailed to all property owners within 300 feet for Type IB and Type II variance applications, and appeals being heard before the Hearing Officer; and, within 500 feet or greater for all other public hearings, as required by the Zoning Director.
+- A notice shall be mailed to all property owners within 300 feet for Type IB and Type II variance applications, and appeals being heard before the Hearing Officer; and, within 500 feet or greater for all other public hearings, as required by the Zoning Director.
 This distance shall be measured from the property line of the affected area and shall include: [Ord.
 2006-036] [Ord.
-2008-003]

-- 1) All owners of real property, whose names and addresses are known by reference to the latest published ad valorem tax records of the PBC Property Appraiser; - Condominium associations and all real property owners when real property consists of a condominium: - All Property Owners Associations (POAs), Homeowners Associations (HOAs) and cooperatives within the affected area; and - 4) All counties and municipalities within one mile of the request. - An extended 300-500 foot notice notification boundary shall be required to include future annexation areas, identified on the PBC Future Annexation Map in the Planning Division, that are located within one mile of the request; [Ord.
+2008-003] - All owners of real property, whose names and addresses are known by reference to the latest published ad valorem tax records of the PBC Property Appraiser; - Condominium associations and all real property owners when real property consists of a condominium; - All Property Owners Associations (POAs), Homeowners Associations (HOAs) and cooperatives within the affected area; and - 4) All counties and municipalities within one mile of the request. - An extended 300-500 foot notice notification boundary shall be required to include future annexation areas, identified on the PBC Future Annexation Map in the Planning Division, that are located within one mile of the request; [Ord.
 2008-003] - If the area within 300 or 500 feet is owned by the applicant or a related entity, the 300 or 500 foot notification boundary shall be extended from these parcels; - A larger notification boundary may be required by the Zoning Director for properties located in the Exurban or Rural tiers.

-be Notice Content
+be.
+Notice Content